frouo/lembot-public-website/blog/[22-02-21] how-to-lemlist-to-google-sheets.md

 - **step 1**: paste your lemlist API key.
 At this point lembot automatically presents your campaigns so you can select the one you want to import in Google Sheets.
 - **step 2**: paste your gsheet URL.
 At this point lembot automatically presents your spreadsheet's sheets so you can select where you want to import your campaign data.
-- optionally, select which columns to import, schedule automatic export, etc.
+- optionally, select which columns to import ([see how ↗️](https://lembot.com/blog/keep-your-lemlist-export-minimalist-and-consistent)), schedule automatic export ([see how ↗️](https://lembot.com/blog/schedule-exports)), etc.
 - click **Save** and / or **Run Export**

 That's it 🤩